virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 - behavior-only risk segmentation would be too weak
 - chronic burden is the first major stabilizing feature
 - later blocks improve performance, but at a cost

-So EDA did not just produce charts.
-It determined:

-- the feature engineering strategy
-- the feature block design
-- and the final model-selection logic

 ### Why Not
 I did **not** simply pick the highest-AUC model and stop there.